MarioGPT: Open-Ended Text2Level Generation through Large Language Models: Experiments and Results

 Levels with the highest and lowest novelty score from the archive are also shown in Figure~\ref{fig:novelty-comparison}.
-The level with the lowest novelty, shown in Figure~\ref{fig:novelty-comparison} (a), has a path that is much more common in the archive, which can be seen by its almost identical look compared to the 2nd lowest in Figure~\ref{fig:novelty-comparison} (c).
-The levels with higher novelty, Figure~\ref{fig:novelty-comparison} (b) and Figure~\ref{fig:novelty-comparison} (d), have more unique patterns, but share a similar pattern towards the end.
+The level with the lowest novelty, shown in Figure~\ref{fig:novelty-comparison}a, has a path that is much more common in the archive, which can be seen by its almost identical look compared to the 2nd lowest in Figure~\ref{fig:novelty-comparison}c.
+The levels with higher novelty, Figure~\ref{fig:novelty-comparison}b and Figure~\ref{fig:novelty-comparison}d, have more unique patterns, but share a similar pattern towards the end.
 This indicates that one was created by mutating the other.
+We also found that the diversity starts to plateau after around 350-400 generations.
+However, this is very sensitive to the behavior characteristic (the smoothed predicted path of the level), so it may be different for other behavior characteristics.

 While NS-MarioGPT is still able to discover many diverse levels through its simple mutation process, more complex functions could also be explored.
 For instance, crossover, a common mutation utilized in many genetic algorithms, would increase mutation diversity which can lead to more diverse levels.